chrisconlin/Conlin_Latin102/translation1.md

 B. Grammatical questions
 Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
 Dexamenus, dexameni, masculine.
-The form presented is accusative singular (It is a name). 👍 *(but let's capitalize genitive s., too, for a name)*
+The form presented is accusative singular (It is a name).

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, deianirae, feminine.
 The form presented is accustive singular.
-(It is also a name) 👍 *(but let's capitalize genitive s., too, for a name)*
+(It is also a name)

 Identify the form abesset, and explain why it is this tense and mood.
 Third person, singular, imperfect, active, subjunctive.
 It is subjunctive and it is a part of a temporal clause relating to circumstance.
-The tense of the main clause is secondary sequence and the time relation to of subordinate clause is later (could be same time as well). ❌
+The tense of the main clause is secondary sequence and the time relation to of subordinate clause is later (could be same time as well).

 Identify the form uenisset, and explain why it is this tense and mood. third-person singular pluperfect active subjunctive.
 We need the pluperfect subjunctive here because it is expressing an action that happened prior to the action of the independent clause.
-It is subjunctive because it is emphasizing circumstance. 👍 *But maybe better to reverse order of your explanation: it makes  no sense to choose a tense of the subjunctive until you know you need the subjunctive!*
+It is subjunctive because it is emphasizing circumstance.

 Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 You would look for polliceor, pollicēri, -, pollicitus: to promise.
 Pollicitus est is a 3rd person, singular, perfect, passive, indicative.